Middleton, Leeds: Governance

 Middleton was a township and chapelry dependent on Holy Trinity Church in the ancient parish of Rothwell in the wapentake of Agbrigg and Morley in the West Riding of Yorkshire.
 It became an ecclesiastical parish after 1849.
-Between 1866 and 1920 it was a civil parish.
+In 1866 Middleton became a separate civil parish.
 Middleton was part of the Great Preston Gilbert Union from 1809 until 1862, which provided a workhouse and poor relief for the parishes within its jurisdiction.
-The Gilbert Unions were exempt from the Poor Law Amendment Act 1834 but disbanded in 1862 and after that Middleton became part of the Kirkstall Poor Law Union until 1869, when it joined the Hunslet Poor Law Union until 1920, the same year it was incorporated into the City of Leeds.
+The Gilbert Unions were exempt from the Poor Law Amendment Act 1834 but disbanded in 1862 and after that Middleton became part of the Kirkstall Poor Law Union until 1869, when it joined the Hunslet Poor Law Union until 1920.
+On 1 April 1920 the parish was abolished and merged with Hunslet.
+In 1911 the parish had a population of 1207.

-Middleton is in the Middleton Park electoral ward and after the 2012 council elections, is represented on Leeds City Council by three Labour councillors.
+Middleton is in the Middleton Park electoral ward and is represented on Leeds City Council by three councillors representing the revival Social Democratic Party (SDP), who have held seats in Middleton since 2022.
+Before then Middleton had only had Labour Party councillors.

 The Middleton Park ward is in the Leeds Central parliamentary constituency.
-At the 2010 UK general election the seat was held by Hilary Benn who represents the Labour Party with 49.3% of the vote.
+At the 2019 general election the seat was held by Hilary Benn who represents the Labour Party with 61.7% of the vote.
+For the 2024 general election it is due to be moved into the Leeds South constituency.